 Elvis Presley’s Reading List

 The Impersonal Life [written anonymously] is described as Elvis’ favorite book next to the Bible and the one whose “teaching, practice and discipline transformed his life.”

 Aquarian Gospel of Jesus The Christ by Levi H. Dowling

 The Huna Code in Religions by Max Freedom Long

-Elvis’ eclectic book purchases in 1963 include the following unique collection: Antique Guns, Eyewitness History of World War II, First 100 Days of the Kennedy Administration, Guns, Joke Dictionary, Jokes for the John, World Atlas, Our Fifty States, East of Eden, Strange People, and
+The king also had an eclectic taste.
+Elvis Presley’s reading list purchases in 1963 include the following unique collection: Antique Guns, Eyewitness History of World War II, First 100 Days of the Kennedy Administration, Guns, Joke Dictionary, Jokes for the John, World Atlas, Our Fifty States, East of Eden, Strange People, and

 The Impersonal Life by Anonymous

 Leaves of Morya’s Garden, Book 1: The Call 1924 by Agni Yoga Society

 Leaves of Morya’s Garden, Book 2: Illumination 1925 by Agni Yoga Society

 The Masters and the Path by C. W. Leadbeater